 If you have used any of our tools you will know we use ArangoDB to store STIX objects.
 I won’t explain why we chose ArangoDB here, because this post from Sekoia explains perfectly.

-- ArangoDB supports JSON objects by default (which is how STIX objects are constructed).
+The good news; ArangoDB supports JSON objects by default (which is how STIX objects are constructed).

-Additional logic is required to…
+The bad; additional logic is required to…

 To do this, we built a lightweight wrapper called stix2arango that deals with this logic.